 Youth in Development Program Coordinator

 A large part of the role is working directly with youth and adults in both traditional and non-traditional learning environments, and being sensitive and flexible to cultural norms.
 Volunteers will also coordinate with adults in the community who are working in youth development.
-This is done by identifying key community actors and developing/strengthening a network for youth support.
+This is done by identifying key community actors and developing/strengthening a network for youth support both in their schools and community wide.

 • Bachelor of Arts/Bachelor of Science degree in any field